Tekgnome-svg/CFMoto-675/guides/Valve Clearance Adjustment.md

-# ⚙️ CFMoto 675SS — Valve Clearance & Spark Plug / Coil Guide
+# ⚙️ CFMoto 675SS — Valve Clearance Adjustment

 Guide to inspecting and adjusting valve clearances and removing/installing ignition coils and spark plugs.
 This engine uses shims (tappets) under the bucket to set valve clearance.